 What is a formalities notice?

-During the formalities check we make sure your application meets the legislative requirements.
+During the formalities assessment we make sure your application meets the legislative requirements.
 If your application does not meet these requirements, we will let you know in writing.
 We call this report a ‘formalities notice’.

 If you receive a formalities notice, this does not mean your application has been rejected.
 Issues raised at this stage are generally easy to overcome.